-Videos can be used in many different ways: from appealing commercials, which use clever storytelling to make brands come alive, to explainer videos.
+Videos can be used in a variety of ways: from appealing commercials that bring brands to life with clever storytelling to explainer videos.

-- Your customers will be happy to get a short and crisp explanation instead of tedious pages of instructions.
-People's attention span has been steadily reduced by the Internet and social media.
+- Your customers are happy to get a short and snappy explanation rather than slogging through pages and pages of instructions.
+People's attention span has been reduced more and more by the internet and social media.

-- With good explanatory videos you relieve your hotline and customer service.
-Your colleagues no longer need to answer questions about the application ten times a day, but perhaps only once a day.
+- With good explanatory videos, you relieve your hotline and customer service.
+Colleagues no longer need to answer questions about the application ten times a day, but perhaps only once a day.